dotnet/arcade/Documentation/Temporary-Quarantine.md

 1. A test assembly
 1. A build "job"
 1. An entire pipeline

+For now, there's no new guidance regarding the "how" - please continue to follow existing guidelines.
+This will be expanded in the future as we work together and learn more.  (issues are opened for this work below)

 ### A single test in a single configuration
 TBD (https://github.com/dotnet/arcade/issues/6661)